Looking for a chiropractor for concussion symptoms in West Des Moines?

 Common Causes of Concussions

-• Workplace or household injuries
+- Workplace or household injuries involving sudden movement or impact

 Acute Concussion vs. Post-Concussion Syndrome

-PCS may involve ongoing issues with:
+PCS may involve ongoing issues such as:

-• Balance or coordination
+- Balance or coordination difficulties

-• Physical or mental fatigue
+- Physical or mental fatigue

 How Chiropractic Care Supports Concussion Recovery